trisberg/demo-spring-xd-pivotal-hd/README.md

 if the `tweets-0.log` file has 0 size it just means that our rollover limit has not been reached yet.

-We can stop the stream to flus all the data using:
+We can stop the stream to flush all the data using:

     xd:> stream undeploy --name tweets